-As the DLC processes applications for V5.1, we have encountered the need for minor corrections, terminology clarifications, and policy interpretations.
+As the DLC processes applications for V5.1 and interacts with stakeholders, we encounter opportunities for minor corrections, terminology clarifications, and policy interpretations.
 In order to be as transparent as possible, the V5.1 Policy documents will be updated as needed, and the changes will be tracked in the table below and on the DLC website.
 Table 14 shows the corrections or clarifications and where they can be found in the document.